metasoarous/tripl/README.md

 So a proper solution must take this into account, and accentuate these strengths.

-## Enter Trip
+## Enter Tripl

-Trip's aim is to solve this problem via a minimally constrained JSON usage pattern taking the best of Datomic and its antecedent DataScript, maximizing flexibility as a simple data format.
+Tripl's aim is to solve this problem via a minimally constrained JSON usage pattern taking the best of Datomic and its antecedent DataScript, maximizing flexibility as a simple data format.
 The constraints are:

 * Every entity must have a globally unique identity, represented as a string